Manufacturing

 Establish clear ownership and governance for OT security, defining responsibilities between IT security teams, plant operations, engineering, and maintenance.
 Create cross-functional committees making security decisions that balance production requirements and security.

 Deploy OT-specific security solutions designed for industrial environments, including passive network monitoring tools that don't interfere with production, specialized industrial firewalls understanding OT protocols, and endpoint protection compatible with industrial systems.
+Implement strict change management for industrial systems.

-Implement strict change management for industrial systems, requiring security review of all changes, testing in isolated environments before production deployment, and documented rollback procedures.
-Coordinate changes with production schedules.
+Security review of all changes, testing in isolated environments before production deployment, and documented rollback procedures are essential.
+Coordinate changes with production schedules to minimize disruption.

 Establish secure remote access procedures for vendor maintenance, using VPNs with multi-factor authentication, time-limited access enabled only during scheduled maintenance, and monitoring of all vendor activities.
 Prohibit permanent vendor access.